 1. Students should complete one or more modules of the Ethics Learning Programme in advance of each six-monthly review.

-2. After each module of the Ethics Learning Programme, students should then listen to the accompanying Practising Ethics webinar and consider responses to each scenario.
+2. After each module of the Ethics Learning Programme, students should then review the accompanying Ethics in Practice scenarios, they should prepare three scenarios for their six-monthly review.

 3. Using the ‘Add ethics review’ button within the online training file, students log their progress since their last review, and they enter details of the review itself.